-Following the success of previous years, briefing sessions took place across the Directorate in 2018/19.
+Following the success of previous years, the Directorate Plan briefing sessions 2018/19 took place across the Directorate.
 The sessions gave information about the Council, Directorate and services.
 To enhance the message this year we used video technology in the presentations allowing all staff to hear from their colleagues some of the changes implemented following their suggestions from the previous briefing sessions.
 The sessions continue to give all staff the opportunity to speak to senior managers and the Head of Service directly and raise any concerns they may have.
 Future briefings will include a session on Human Resources.